-University's New Building to be Named Edward R. Leahy Jr. Hall
+University's New Building Named Edward R. Leahy Jr. Hall

-- The University's new building on the corner of Jefferson Avenue and Linden Street will be named Edward R. Leahy Jr. Hall.
-As the 116,360-square-foot new home of the Panuska College of Professional Studies, this state-of-the-art facility will house the departments of physical therapy, occupational therapy and exercise science.
-A dedication ceremony, open to the public, is planned for Sept.
+- The University's new building on the corner of Jefferson Avenue and Linden Street was dedicated and named Edward R. Leahy Jr. Hall.
+As the 116,360-square-foot new home of the Panuska College of Professional Studies, this state-of-the-art facility houses the departments of physical therapy, occupational therapy and exercise science.
+A dedication ceremony was held on Sept.
 18. read more

 - Saturday, May 28 at 10:45am-1:30pm | Graduate Commencement (Master's and Doctorate) | Byron Center

 - Saturday, May 28 at 4:00pm-6:00pm | Baccalaureate Mass | Byron Center